mdklatt/serial-python/README.md

 * Python 2.6 - 2.7
 * [unittest2][4] (optional; required to run test suite with Python 2.6)

-Requirements can be installed using `pip`:
+Python 2.6 requirements can be installed using `pip`:

-    pip install -r optional-requirements.txt
+    pip install -r requirements-py26.txt

 Installation